seongryoo/newfolio/src/blog/posts/react-events.md

 ## Background

 Some time ago, I started implementing an event-based architecture for one of the React applications at my job.
 This particular React app is a large, complex project that relies heavily on `useEffect` in order to control the flow of the data.
-A great many of our components have `useEffects` which watch for changes in the underlying application state and perform actions upon said changes.
+A great many of our components have `useEffect`s which watch for changes in the underlying application state and perform actions upon said changes.
 This approach does have certain benefits, such as a relatively simple syntax and the ability to tie re-rendering with changes in application state.

 However, it does have a number of drawbacks.
 Some include the issue of concurrency/race conditions (e.g., if two separate components have `useEffect` hooks monitoring the change in the same stored value, then which component will execute its response first?) and difficulty debugging.
 But most of all, I think the utilization of `useEffect` to control the flow of data in our application results in a problem of comprehensibility.